Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Extensive debug/log reporting via UART0 has been provided in lieu of an external hardware USB protocol analyser.

+Synchronous (blocking) and Asynchronous (interrupt-driven) transmission routined are provided.

+The example provided simulates a continually-running joystick.

 No attempt to optimise memory usage, code size, style or performance has been made at this stage.

 The repository may be extensively modified or made unavailable at any time without notice.